EpicBrainUser/python-booklet/python_booklet.typ

 def my_function():
     print("I'm in a function!")
 ```
-By default if there is no `return` statement at the end of a function it implicitly returns the `None` type, if you want to be extra explicit you can use `return` with no #glspl("arg") or `return None`.\
+By default if there is no `return` statement at the end of a function it implicitly returns the `None` type, if you want to be extra explicit you can use a bare `return` with no #glspl("arg").
+You use ```python return``` to exit the function (as the name implies), meaning you often use it where otherwise you might want a 'break'.
+This is helpful for keeping your code tidy as you don't need to have more if checks.
+I talk more about 'early returns' in chapter 9. \
 \
 As we've seen before, python expects indented code after the `:`, and if you want to keep your function, you can use the `pass` keyword to have no other code there, like this:\
 ```python